In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 An animal of an undomesticated species maintained in captivity for the purpose of companionship, decoration, status, or emotional and/or physical support.

-Animals bred for production of food, skin, or fibre hoofed mammals farmed for food, milk, and leather; fowl; fish; and animals farmed for their fur, skin, feathers, and other body parts and derivatives.
+Animals bred for production of food, skin, or fiber hoofed mammals farmed for food, milk, and leather; fowl; fish; and animals farmed for their fur, skin, feathers, and other body parts and derivatives.

-Domestic animals who live in a wild state, and who are poorly socialised to people and are fearful of humans.
+Domestic animals who live in a wild state, and who are poorly socialized to people and are fearful of humans.
 This condition is usually irreversible.